David Joseph (basketball): Coaching career

 From 1987–1989, Joseph was the head coach at Centennial College, leading the Colts to an OCAA silver medal in 1988.
 From 1991–1999, he coached at Eastern Commerce Collegiate Institute, where the Saints won eight Toronto city championships and back-to-back Ontario provincial championships in 1995 and 1996.
 Joseph also coached at his former high school, Jarvis Collegiate Institute.
 From 2003–2008, he was an assistant coach at Pickering High School, where the Trojans won five league championships and back-to-back Ontario provincial championships in 2007 and 2008.

 Joseph made his professional coaching debut in 2011, when he was named head coach of the Oshawa Power of the National Basketball League of Canada.
 He couldn't take the job full-time because of his other job as an assistant coach at Centennial College, therefore, he only coached two games.
 He stayed with the team as an assistant and player development coach.
 Joseph was again named head coach during the 2013–14 season, after the team relocated to Mississauga.
 Despite finishing in last place, the team won a wild card game and advanced to the playoffs.
 Following the season, Joseph was succeeded by Kyle Julius as head coach.
 He continued coaching at Centennial College until the end of the 2015–16 season.

 He also coaches youth at summer basketball camps in the Greater Toronto Area.

 Personal life

 Joseph married Connie and the family settled in Pickering, Ontario; the couple are now separated.
 They have four children: Chantal, Danielle, Devoe, and Cory.
-Their youngest child, Cory, currently plays in the NBA for the Detroit Pistons.
+Their youngest child, Cory, currently plays in the NBA for the Orlando Magic.
 Devoe plays professionally in Europe.
 Joseph coached his sons when they played together at Pickering High School.